Linearly Solvable Stochastic Control Lyapunov Functions: Backgrounds

-Substituting the optimal control, $u^{*}$, into (\ref{eq:original-hjb}) yields the following nonlinear, second order partial differential equation (PDE):

 with boundary condition $V(x) = \phi(x)$.
 For the stabilization problem on a compact domain, it is appropriate to set the boundary condition to be $\phi(x)=0$ for $x=0$, indicating zero cost accrued for achieving the origin, and $\phi(x)>0$ for $x \in \partial \Omega \setminus \{0\}$.
-In practice, $\phi(x)$ at the exterior boundary is usually chosen to be a large number that depends on application to impose large penalty for exiting the predefined domain.
+In practice, $\phi(x)$ at the exterior boundary is usually chosen to be a large number that depends on the given application to impose large penalty for exiting the predefined domain.
+The optimal control effort, $u^*$, is given by

-In general, \eqref{eq:hjb-pde-value} is difficult to solve due to its nonlinearity.
-However, with the assumption that there exists a $\lambda > 0$, a control penalty cost $R$ in \eqref{eq:cost-functional} satisfying the equation
+In general, solving \eqref{eq:hjb-pde-value} is difficult due to its nonlinearity.
+But, with the assumption that there exists a $\lambda > 0$, a control penalty cost $R$ in \eqref{eq:cost-functional} satisfying the equation

 and using the logarithmic transformation